 In partnership with the National Center for Family Philanthropy, CNJG members have complimentary access to Family Philanthropy Online — a web-based knowledge center that provides practical advice and knowledge on a variety of relevant topics.
 Continually updated, the site provides members with access to the latest resources to inform their philanthropic efforts.
-CNJG members must register separately with NCFP website to access Family Philanthropy Online.
-Please contact Craig Weinrich to get your family foundation’s staff and/or board complete access to Family Philanthropy Online.
+Logged in CNJG members may access Family Philanthropy Online directly from our website through our members-only portal.

 To learn more about CNJG membership, contact Craig Weinrich at (609) 341-2022 ext.
 4215.

 - Pride of Place: Sustaining a Family Commitment to Geography

 - Engaging Generation Impact: Best Practices for Families

 - Family Philanthropy Online Knowledge Center & Webinars

 - A Date Certain: Lessons from Limited Life Foundations

 - Generations Together: A Curriculum for Engaging Youth in Family Philanthropy

 - Families Funding Change: How Social Justice Giving Honors Our Roots and Strengthens Communities